sdat2/PotentialHeight/README.md

 ## Extension priorities

 Done:

  - Get 430k node mesh working.
  - BayesOpt animations/graphs.
     - Impact animation (still need to add winds in).
     - GP convergence animation (2D).

 In Progress:

+ - CMIP6 processing for potential size and intensity.
  - BayesOpt for different places along the coast.
- - CMIP6 processing for potential size and intensity.
+ - Fix 430k wrapping.
+ - Sync times up.

 TODO:

- - Get Chavas et al. 2015 profile to work in python rather than just Matlab (~x100 speed up).
+ - Get Chavas et al. 2015 profile to work in Python rather than just Matlab (~x100 speed up).
  - Scipy distribution fitting for CMIP6.
  - Better tidal gauge comparisons for different events.
+ -

 ## SurgeNet exploration

- - Calculate dual graph as in Benteviglio et al. 2024.
-SWE-GNN
+ - Calculate dual graph as in Benteviglio et al. 2024 SWE-GNN.
  - Consider NeuralODE to fix the smoothing problem of deep GNN.
  - Would diffusion/GANs also help?
  - How to include the dynamic features and tides?